 Read our guide to Metaverse and VR Buzzwords with our Online Safety Shareable!

 VR creates a completely digital world, based on real or fictional places, that users can interact with.
 This can be in a large group (such as a popular art exhibit that allows you to walk through Van Gogh’s paintings) or an individual experience.

-The most popular way to experience VR is with individual headsets.
-These can be bought commercially or tested at stores that sell them.
+The most popular way to experience VR is with individual headsets, which can be bought commercially.
 The head-mounted device sets a small screen directly in front of the user’s eyes and allows them to experience the world through a ‘first person’ viewpoint.
 Normally, this is linked to handheld controllers that allow the user to physically engage with the virtual world.
 Headsets and other VR accessories come in a wide range of styles and prices.

 What does it allow young people to do?

 When it comes to new and innovative technology, children and young people are a key marketing factor for most companies who want to create a lasting product.
 VR products have done this by focusing on two things: gaming and socialising.

 This is the most popular way that VR is used by children and young people today.
 Ofcom’s Media Use and Attitudes report found that one in 20 children use a VR headset to play games.
 VR allows the player to experience the game as if they are living it.
 The level of immersive gaming found in VR provides an escape into another world that is free of restrictions.
 It allows young people to have a full body experience.
 This makes VR more enticing than a standard video game – and gaming platforms have picked up on this attraction.
 Platforms like Roblox have begun to add built-in support for VR games, while gaming companies like PlayStation have released VR equipment and games alongside any new console updates.